mario-fan-games-galaxy/LumaSMS/CONTRIBUTING.md

 is pretty close to what the production environment will look like.
 [Digital Ocean has a decent guide for getting CentOS 7 LAMP set up.](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-centos-7)

+You'll want to install PHP 5.6 instead of CentOS 7's default PHP 5.4;
+you can do that by installing the [ius repo for CentOS 7](https://ius.io/) and replacing all the install instructions to PHP installing with `php56u` instead of merely `php` (for example, `sudo yum install php php-mysql` should instead be (sudo `yum install php56u php56u-mysql`)

 ## Developer Tools

 There are a handful of developer tools you'll want to make use of to get